ryansaballa/texostudio/projects/a-fresh-look-for-future-leaders-in-education.md

 layout: layouts/projects.njk
 slug: tyndale-university
 permalink: /projects/{{ slug }}/
 description: "The Bachelor of Education is a unique program among all other Bachelor programs at Tyndale University.
-The purpose of the redesign was to lead with a compelling story and path for potential students to explore by streamlining the admissions program track information to increase student applications."
+The purpose of the redesign was to lead with a compelling story and path for potential students to explore by streamlining the admissions program track information to increase student applications.
+TESTING"
 image: /images/bed-tyndale-05.png
 images:
   - src: "/images/bed-tyndale-00.png"